 - Baking fish in a foil pack is an extremely simple, no mess way to make a healthy meal.
 Because it steams the fish, it tends to dry out less too.

 - Here's a great example of a foil-pack recipe: Lickety-Split Lemon Dill Salmon.
 If trying this with fish other than salmon, omit the dill and capers.
-Replace it with some herbs and spices that pair well with the particular type of fish you're cooking.
+Replace them with some herbs and spices that pair well with the particular type of fish you're cooking.

 - Almost all fish pairs well with freshly squeezed citrus, such as oranges, lemons and limes.
-If you're looking for a no-fail way to season your fish, squeeze some citrus, add a small sliver of butter and season with Himalayan pink salt and pepper to taste!
+If you're looking for a no-fail way to season your fish, squeeze some citrus, add a small sliver of butter and season with Himalayan pink salt and pepper to taste.